This complete guide to the Project Management Office (PMO) explains its structure, roles & responsibilities, and other important aspects:

 - Directive PMO

-Directive PMO has complete control on the project, whereas Controlling PMO has moderate control.
-Supportive PMO has very low control on the project.
+Directive PMO has complete control over the project, whereas Controlling PMO has moderate control.
+Supportive PMOs have very low control over the project.

 Q #4) What three things does a PMO do?